jronallo/iiif-workshop/workshop/image/comparison.md

 ### Compariscope Example: X-Raying Balenciaga

-TTake a look at these [x-rays of Balenciaga garments][x-rays].
+Take a look at these [x-rays of Balenciaga garments][x-rays].
 Be sure to click on "enable x-ray" and then mouse over the image.

 ### Compariscope Example: Hadleigh Castle